 TDS will require you to submit bank details in order for payment of any tenancy deposit amounts due to you.

 TDS will collect information provided by a prospective employee who may make an application to TDS including any CV or similar documents.
 TDS will not share any of the information provided to third parties for marketing purposes or for any other reasons.
-Your information will be stored securely and we will contact you using details you have provided to us.
+Your information will be stored securely, for a period of up to 6 months, and we will contact you using the details you have provided.
 TDS may request further information including proof of identity or proof of qualifications as your application progresses.

 How we collect personal information